ukantjadia/Bloom-s-Level-Detection-A-MLOPS-Project/setup.md

 ```

 ### 7.1.6 Update the component
-1. After reading the all required information we will do the required tasks as collecting/downloading and extracting the data
+1. After reading all the required information we will do the required tasks, such as collecting/downloading and extracting the data
 ```python
 from projectSrc import logger
 from projectSrc.utils.common import get_size